ananty1/mCoder_blog/Readme.md

 <!-- Do not foget to pip install -r requirement.txt -->

 # Django Blog App
-This is a Django Blog template, integrated with tinyMCE Editor,using Bootstrap.
+This is a Django Blog template, integrated with tinyMCE Editor,using Bootstrap in a virtual environment.
 # Functionality--
     1)Blog Creation
     Any New blog can be created and shown in the Blog using tinyMCE Editor, admin is needed to write a post/blog